weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 ## PRINTING MONEY AND PLANS TO KEEP THE INFLATION AT 2%

-However, that was a year ago, and things have progressed at a lightning pace.
+However, that was in 2020, and things have progressed at a lightning pace.

 Money printing continued through the rest of the year, as countries tried to stave off incoming second and third waves.